 Contact: Dr. Mamie Philpart-Baldwin; 732-774-6782

 Career and Technical Education Assn. of N.J.
 (CTEANJ)

 CTEANJ works to upgrade the quality and expand the quantity of career and technical education courses and programs offered by schools.
 The association provides and/or sponsors professional development activities related to career and technical issues and trends.

 CTEANJ hosts an annual scholarship program and members may nominate deserving career and technical education students.
 Thanks to unification with the Association for Career and Technical Education (ACTE), members receive additional benefits, including trade publications, national advocacy for career and technical education, legislative updates and the opportunity to attend national CTE conventions.

 Dues: Membership is united with ACTE and costs $80; $31 for retirees

 Foreign Language Educators of N.J.
 (FLENJ)

-NJAATSP is composed of AATSP members who live and/or teach in New Jersey.
-It promotes the teaching of Spanish and Portuguese languages as well as culture and literature at all educational levels.
-NJAATSP offers professional support to its members through workshops, seminars, and its website (http://www.njaatsp.org).
-It also coordinates the National Spanish Examination and Honor Societies for middle and high school students in our state and holds an annual Spanish Essay Contest for high school seniors.
-Dues: $65 a year for both national and state membership; $45 for first-year members; and $25 for students.
-Members receive Hispania, the official journal of AATSP, published four times a year.
-For more information, contact Jay Duhl, 26 Graphic Blvd., Bergenfield, NJ 07621; 973-263-7001, ext.
-3359; fax 201-501-0045; email@example.com.
+NJAATSP promotes the teaching of Spanish and Portuguese languages, culture and literature at all educational levels.
+It offers workshops and seminars, coordinates the National Spanish Examination and Honor Societies for middle and high school students, and holds an annual Spanish essay contest for high school seniors.
+Many student and teacher scholarships are available.
+Members receive Hispania, the official journal of AATSP, four times a year.